-- May be constant or may get worse after a heavy meal
+May be constant or may get worse after a heavy meal

-- May sometimes feel more like fullness than pain
+May sometimes feel more like fullness than pain

 May be felt in your back and in the tip of your right shoulder blade

 Other symptoms may include nausea, vomiting, fever, and chills.
 The symptoms of gallbladder

 problems may look like other health problems.
-Always see your health care provider to be sure.
+Always see your healthcare provider